 I will also be listing classes and tutorials for those of you who need a little more assistance using a chair.

 So excited to get this up and running.
 I hope you will join me.

 Adaptive Yoga with a Chair – DVD & Book

 This is a DVD and Book that I have available on Amazon.

 In the Adaptive Yoga book and DVD I teach you a modified sun salutation.
-One version is totally done in the chair and the other version is a standing salutation using the assistance of a chair.
+One version of the salutations is totally done in the chair and the other version is a standing salutation using the assistance of a chair.
 What I love about the book, is that you can hang it from the chair so you can follow the illustrated steps and exercises.

 So whether you have a healthy, toned body, or you have a few health issues, you CAN adapt yoga to fit YOU!